ABOUT

-Magali’s creative roots trace back to an unconventional childhood spent aboard her parents’ sailboat, where her artist father nurtured her early interest in art.
+Magali’s creative roots trace back to an unconventional childhood spent aboard her parents’ sailboat, where her curiosity in art was encouraged and nurtured early on.
 She later studied in Nice in the late 1990s and continued developing her practice through self-guided learning and inspiration drawn from over 20 years of global travel as a private chef.

 EXHIBITIONS